BDC Hamburger Icon

 What is green energy?

 Renewable energy sources include solar, wind, water (hydropower, tides and waves), biomass and geothermal.
-Compared with fossil fuels, these sources generally lessen energy’s impact on the environment — and they’ll never die out because they’re replenished continuously.
+Compared with fossil fuels, these sources generally have a smaller environmental impact — and they’ll never run out because they’re replenished continuously.

 Sustainable business practices that support green energy can resonate with your customer base and increase brand loyalty.